robinsonraju/robinsonraju.github.io/_posts/2014-10-30-social-media-and-branding.md

 This can be done in several stages:

 1. **Identify the social media** that you would focus on.
 Use the diagram above for help to decide.
 2. Once you have narrowed down the sites that you want to have your brand reflected, you need to **modify your profile to make it more compelling**.
-You can follow the steps outlined in the earlier [http://robinsonraju.github.io/social/network/2014/10/19/linked-in-profiles-how-to-market-self.html](blog post) on LinkedIn.
+You can follow the steps outlined in the earlier **[blog post](http://robinsonraju.github.io/social/network/2014/10/19/linked-in-profiles-how-to-market-self.html)** on LinkedIn.
 Thought it was only for LinkedIn, the same techniques can be applied to the other social media as well.
 3. Once you have a rock-solid profile, the next step is to **master the connection process**.
 You must strive to expand your network as much as possible.
 You should remember that connections are like a garden vine.
 If left unattended, it could destroy the garden!
 You should send updates to your profile as often as possible, which will in turn reach out to your networks’ home pages.
 4. The next step is to **expand your network**.
 Use your personal brand to create a circle of influence around the topics of your expertise.